balabit/syslog-ng-gitbook/chapters/chapter_5/section_1.md

 ```

-### Python-specific Notes
+### Python-specific notes
 You must have the folder containing your python class present in the PYTHONPATH directory.
-In bash, you can add this by typing export PYTHONPATH=$PYTHONPATH:/path/to/folder
+In bash, you can add this by typing `export PYTHONPATH=$PYTHONPATH:/path/to/folder`.